Guidelines for APSP Standard Writing &

 - The chair must insist that members complete and review their homework prior to the meeting.

-- Be familiar with procedural rules, APSP bylaws, parliamentary ?procedures.
+- Be familiar with APSP’s antitrust policy, Robert’s Rules of Orders, APSP bylaws, and parliamentary procedures.

-- Be a teacher and keep the group working together by explaining procedure clearly and communicating the next order of business.
+- Keep the group working together and moving forward by explaining procedures clearly and communicating the next order of business.

 - Be impartial and a good facilitator.
-The chair should provide opportunities for members on both sides of an issue to speak and show respect for members' opinions.
+The chair should provide opportunities for both sides of an issue be heard and maintain respect for members' opinions.

 - Be composed and remain calm and objective (patience and a sense of humor helps).